 Emily Skillings was born in Brunswick, Maine and received degrees from The New School (B.A. in Dance and Writing, 2010) and Columbia University School of the Arts (M.F.A. in Poetry, 2017) where she was appointed as a Creative Writing Teaching Fellow.
-Her first full-length collection, Fort Not, will be published by The Song Cave in 2017.
+Her first full-length collection, Fort Not, was published by The Song Cave in 2017, and was a finalist for the 2018 Believer Poetry Award.
 She is also the author of two chapbooks: Backchannel (Poor Claudia) and Linnaeus: The 26 Sexual Practices of Plants (No, Dear/ Small Anchor Press).
-Recent poetry has appeared or is forthcoming in Poetry, Boston Review, Brooklyn Rail, BOMB, jubilat, Hyperallergic, LitHub, Pleiades, and elsewhere.
+Recent poetry has appeared or is forthcoming in Poetry, Harper’s, Boston Review, Brooklyn Rail, BOMB, jubilat, Hyperallergic, LitHub, Pleiades, and elsewhere.
 Her work has been included in both the Pushcart Prize Anthology (2017) and the Brooklyn Poets Anthology (2017).
-She has taught poetry at Columbia University, The New School, and through Brooklyn Poets.
+She has taught poetry and interdisciplinary studio courses at Poets House, Columbia University, The New School, and through Brooklyn Poets.

 Since 2009, Skillings has been an active member of Belladonna* Collaborative, a feminist literary collective, event series, and nonprofit publisher in Brooklyn that promotes the work of experimental women writers.
 She co-hosts the monthly Brooklyn-based reading series Earshot, which began in 2005 to promote the work of emerging writers alongside established voices.
 With poet Adam Fitzgerald, she co-curated the exhibit “John Ashbery Collects: Poet Among Things” at Loretta Howard Gallery (2013).
 Formally trained in ballet and modern dance, she has performed throughout New York City, and her choreography has been presented by NADA New York (2015), Spoke the Hub (2014), Dixon Place (2013), Triskelion Arts (2009), and Jacket 2, who commissioned her dance film “Uptick” in 2012.